pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 made everything look wrong from anywhere we stood
 And our paper blew away before we'd left the bay
 So half-blind we wrote these songs on sheets of salty wood"
 --Aaron Weiss (Messes of Men)

+"Tarnish on my brass
+And mildew on my glass
+I'd never want someone so crass
+As could want someone like me"
+--Aaron Weiss (Messes of Men)

 "There's mistakes I've made no rowing could outrun"